inpla/inpla/README.md

 >>> inc(result) >< S(x) => result~S(S(x));
 ```

 In the first rule, the name `result` occurs in its `<connection>` part once, so it satisfies the rule proviso.
-In the second rule, the `result` and `x` satisfies also because these are distinct and occur once in its `<connections>` part.
+The second rule also satisfies because the `result` and `x` are distinct names and occur once in its `<connections>` part.

-When agents can be separated into constructors and de-constructors, then it could be good to use strings of all small letters for de-constructors like `inc` , and ones start from a capital letter for constructors like `Z` and `S`.
+When agents works can be separated into constructors and de-constructors, it could be good to use strings of all small letters for de-constructors such as `inc` , and for constructors ones start from a capital letter such as `Z` and `S`.

-Let's have a result of the increment operation for `S(S(Z))`:
+Let's have the result of the increment operation for `S(S(Z))`:

 ```
 >>> inc(r)~S(S(Z));